saadkhan321/Project6_ND/README.md

-# Data Visualization: Top 10 U.S. National Parks Visitation, 1995-2014
+# Data Visualization: Top 10 U.S. National Parks Recreation Visitation, 1995-2014
 by Saad Khan, Data Analyst Nanodegree Nov '14 [Data Analyst Nanodegree](https://www.udacity.com/course/nd002)

 ## Summary

 The intent was to analyze the distribution of visitors visiting the top 10 most visited National Parks in the US during the last 20 years.
 The data visualization displays comparison of the most visited National Parks in the US.
 The top 10 parks chosen for the visualization are based on National Geographic article [Top 10 Most Visited National Parks](http://travel.nationalgeographic.com/travel/national-parks/most-visited-parks-photos/).
-Data used to create the visualization was taken from the National Parks website [National Park Service - Park Reports] (https://irma.nps.gov/Stats/Reports/Park/).
+Data used to create the visualization was taken from the National Parks website [National Park Service - Park Reports] (https://irma.nps.gov/Stats/Reports/Park/) and the focus was specifically on recreation visitors as they take the major percentage chunk of the total visitors, visiting a National Park.

 ## Design